Employment Tribunal Fees Ruled Unlawful

 Andrew King is a director of the firm and heads up the Dispute Resolution department.
-Leah Waller is head of Employment Law and author of Baby Steps: A Guide to Maternity Leave and Maternity Pay, available from Amazon.

 Please note that whilst we take every reasonable endeavour to ensure that the information and commentary is up-to-date and factual, any information or commentary is for information purposes only and is provided free of charge.
 Any opinions expressed are reserved and entirely those of the author.
 There is no assumed liability by Lennons, its employees or principals as to the contents and its correctness or accuracy, or for any consequences that may follow if the content or information is relied on.

 The content, information or opinions expressed do not, and are not intended to, constitute legal advice by any means.
 If you require advice, we strongly advise that you speak with a specialist lawyer or legal advisor who is authorised to provide you with legal advice and not to rely on any commentary of information on this site.